KatherineMichel/python-and-django-resources/README.md

 https://twitter.com/jakevdp/status/1232552739864924160 | Jake VanderPlas on Twitter: "For Python package maintainers considering which Python versions to support going forward, check out the recommendations from the Numpy community in NEP 29: https://t.co/AjEjsrkd5j https://t.co/I9aI2KAyxV" / Twitter https://numpy.org/neps/nep-0029-deprecation_policy.html | NEP 29 — Recommend Python and Numpy version support as a community policy standard — NumPy Enhancement Proposals

-Paul
-https://twitter.com/pganssle/status/1230848453321904130 | Paul Ganssle on Twitter: "Oh boy.
-Standard library time zone implementation is now passing a lot of tests.
-Still a bunch of TODO comments and tests to write but I think the API might be close to final.
-Looks like it's time to start in on the documentation.😬 #python #timezones #documentation" / Twitter https://twitter.com/pganssle/status/1213826961182744576 | Paul Ganssle on Twitter: "I soft-launched this a few weeks back, but here is my most polished (i.e. not very) @rustlang project to date: metadata-backup, a tool for backing up your file system metadata.
-Contributions welcome! https://t.co/dg43qKxjFR" / Twitter

 PEP 614
 https://twitter.com/pganssle/status/1235656233539026944